adamantino/ICO_Documentation/docs/source/ICO.rst

 * Which currencies are we accepting for the ICO?
 (BTC, ETH, anything else?)
 	BTC and ETH
+	If so then we will need some complexity in the smart contract such as `btcrelay <http://btcrelay.org>`_

 * Will be the KYC available for the pre-registration process to the ICO? yes